Anupaka03/Coursera-Handwritten-Digits/README.md

 # GAN for Handwritten Digit Generation
- Handwritten digits guided project offered by Coursera This project implements a Generative Adversarial Network (GAN) to generate handwritten digits resembling those from the MNIST dataset.
+ Deep Learning with PyTorch - Handwritten digits using GAN guided project offered by Coursera.
+ This project implements a Generative Adversarial Network (GAN) to generate handwritten digits resembling those from the MNIST dataset.
 The model uses a Discriminator and Generator network, trained with the BCEWithLogits loss function and the Adam optimizer.

  ## Introduction